 - Regular oats

 - Regular oats are to be avoided because of potential contamination with wheat.
 The recommendations are to wait until your symptoms have subsided before introducing pure, uncontaminated oats (labeled gluten-free).
-Discover 7 gluten-free alternatives to flower in our infographic.
+Discover 7 gluten-free alternatives to flour in our infographic.

 When people with celiac disease consume gluten, their immune system attacks the small intestine and damages the inner lining which is used to absorb nutrients from food.
 Because the body is not absorbing nutrients, people with celiac disease often suffer from nutritional deficiencies such as iron deficiency and vitamin and mineral deficiencies as well as other health complications.